Foundations of modern machine learning

 - Finding Everything within Random Binary Networks AISTATS · 2022

-We bring foundation models into real-world domains alongside domain experts.
+Every stage of this pipeline is tested against real-world domains, alongside domain experts.
 Current applications include healthcare and psychiatry (cognitive behavioral therapy alignment, psychiatric interviews, cognitive-distortion classification), finance (question answering and retrieval-augmented generation), and law (Korean legal QA).
-These deployments create real impact while surfacing new theoretical questions.
+These deployments create real impact while surfacing new theoretical questions that feed back into the three pillars.

 - Aligning Large Language Models for Cognitive Behavioral Therapy: A Proof-of-Concept Study Frontiers in Psychiatry · 2025